springbov/dndsrd5.2_markdown/src/03_Classes/03_Cleric.md

 | 18    | +6                | —                           | 4                | 5        | 20              | 4 | 3 | 3 | 3 | 3 | 1 | 1 | 1 | 1 |
 | 19    | +6                | Epic Boon                   | 4                | 5        | 21              | 4 | 3 | 3 | 3 | 3 | 2 | 1 | 1 | 1 |
 | 20    | +6                | Greater Divine Intervention | 4                | 5        | 22              | 4 | 3 | 3 | 3 | 3 | 2 | 2 | 1 | 1 |

-#### **Cleric Features**

-As a Cleric, you gain the following class features when you reach the specified Cleric levels.
-These features are listed in the Cleric Features table.

 #### Level 1: Spellcasting